AyushGupta2114/Black-Jack-Card-Game/README.md

 # Black-Jack-Card-Game
-  Using Python in jupytor NoteBook
+  Using Python done in jupytor NoteBook